rhyolight/numenta.org/blog/_posts/2014-08-08-geospatial-tracking-with-nupic.md

 ---
+category: blog
-layout: blogpost
+layout: listitem
 title: Geospatial Tracking With NuPIC
-category: blog
 ---

 We have developed and open-sourced a project called the [NuPIC Geospatial Tracking Application](https://github.com/numenta/nupic.geospatial), which demonstrates how NuPIC can be used to provide anomaly indications for geospatial data.
 Specifically, it can accept GPS track information in [GPX](http://www.topografix.com/gpx.asp) format and output indications of anomalous activity for each point along the tracks.
 This could be useful for a number of interesting applications: